-A multiple BSSID set is characterized as follows: — All members of the set use a common operating class, channel, Channel Access Functions, andantenna connector. — The set has a maximum range of 2n for at least one n, where 1 ≤ n ≤ 46 • 1 ≤ n ≤ 8 if dot11MultiBSSIDImplemented is true • 1 ≤ n ≤ 46 if dot11MultiBSSIDImplemented (if present) is false and dot11RMMeasurementPilotActivated is nonzero — Members of the set have the same 48-n bits (BSSID[0:(47-n)]) in their BSSIDs. — All BSSIDs within the multiple BSSID set are assigned in a way that they are not available as MAC addresses for STAs using a different operating class, channel or antenna connector.
-NOTE—For example, if the APs within BSSs with BSSIDs 16, 17, and 27 share the same operating class, channel andantenna connector, and the range of MAC addresses from 16–31 inclusive are not assigned to other STAs using a different antenna connector, then the BSSIDs 16, 17, and 27 are members of a multiple BSSID set.
+A multiple BSSID set is characterized as follows: — All members of the set use a common operating class, channel, Channel Access Functions, receive antenna connector and transmit antenna connector. — The set has a maximum range of 2n for at least one n, where 1 ≤ n ≤ 46 • 1 ≤ n ≤ 8 if dot11MultiBSSIDImplemented is true • 1 ≤ n ≤ 46 if dot11MultiBSSIDImplemented (if present) is false and dot11RMMeasurementPilotActivated is nonzero — Members of the set have the same 48-n bits (BSSID[0:(47-n)]) in their BSSIDs. — All BSSIDs within the multiple BSSID set are assigned in a way that they are not available as MAC addresses for STAs using a different operating class, channel, revceive antenna connector, or transmit antenna connector.
+NOTE—For example, if the APs within BSSs with BSSIDs 16, 17, and 27 share the same operating class, channel, receive antenna connector, and transmit antenna connector, and the range of MAC addresses from 16–31 inclusive are not assigned to other STAs using a different receive antenna connector or transmit antenna connector, then the BSSIDs 16, 17, and 27 are members of a multiple BSSID set.
 The set is described by n = 4 (2n = 16) with BSSIDs in the range 16–31.
-The set cannot be described by n = 8 for instance since at least one of the BSSIDs in the range 0–255 might be used as a BSSID by an AP that does not share the same operating class, channel, and antenna connector.
+The set cannot be described by n = 8 for instance since at least one of the BSSIDs in the range 0–255 might be used as a BSSID by an AP that does not share the same operating class, channel, receive antenna connector, and transmit antenna connector.

 At 446.12 and 446.21, change “transmit power as measured at the output of the antenna connector” to “transmit power as measured at the transmit antenna connector”